Rudolph von Ripper: Arrest and internment in concentration camps

-Return to Mallorca, Ecraser L'Infame and Spanish Civil War
+Return to Mallorca, Écrasez l'infâme and Spanish Civil War

 On his ejection from Germany, von Ripper travelled first to Amsterdam, where he wrote anti-Nazi articles, then to Paris, where the Gestapo reported him for his earlier desertion from the Foreign Legion, but André Malraux intervened to secure his release.

 Finally, he returned to Mallorca, where he created a series of pieces.
 In October 1935, fourteen of these were exhibited at the Tooth Gallery in London under the title "Kaleidoscope", and according to the New York Times "created a sensation in the art world".
 The German government described the works as "an insult to a friendly state" and ambassador Joachim von Ribbentrop asked that the show be censored, but British authorities refused.
 The drawings for the exhibition were intended for publication, but the originals disappeared from the printer.
-Von Ripper recreated them as etchings on copper plates, which were published in Paris in a limited edition in 1938 under the title Ecrasez l'infame (To Crush Tyranny), a reference to Voltaire.
+Von Ripper recreated the drawings as etchings on copper plates, which were published in Paris in a limited edition in 1938 under the title Écrasez l'infâme (To Crush Tyranny), a reference to Voltaire.
+Critics regard this suite of 16 prints as von Ripper's masterwork.